 The ASVAB is not like other tests.
 It measures strengths and potential for training.
 There are two versions, one is paper and pencil, and the other is computer adaptive.
 You don't "pass" or "fail" the ASVAB.

-The Department of Defense introduced the ASVAB (which stands for Armed Services Vocational Aptitude Battery) in 1968.
+The Department of Defense introduced the ASVAB test (which stands for Armed Services Vocational Aptitude Battery) in 1968.
 It was originally designed to predict future academic and occupational success in military occupations.
-However, extensive research indicates the ASVAB assesses academic ability and predicts success in a wide variety of occupations outside of the military, making it a great tool for career exploration.
+However, extensive research indicates the ASVAB test assesses academic ability and predicts success in a wide variety of occupations outside of the military, making it a great tool for career exploration.

 The ASVAB Career Exploration Program (CEP)

 The ASVAB is not like other tests.
 It measures strengths and potential for training.
-There are two versions, one is paper and pencil, and the other is computer adaptive.
+There are two versions- one is paper and pencil and the other is computer adaptive.
 You don’t “pass” or “fail” the ASVAB.
 The results represent your potential for training in various areas.
-The ASVAB is made up of eight (or ten) subtests depending on which version you take.
-You can see the kinds of questions you will face on the test and learn more about the individual subtests, here.
+The ASVAB test is made up of eight (or ten) subtests depending on which version you take.
+You can look ahead to see example ASVAB questions and learn more about the individual subtests.

 You are encouraged not to “study” for the ASVAB.
 The things you’ve learned in school and in life throughout the years will make the most difference in your results.
 However, there are a few strategies for taking the ASVAB you should consider.
 These may seem obvious, but they could make the difference in your score.

 - Read the directions for each subtest carefully before you begin.